AlexAlik/google_api_app/README.md

 INSTRUCTIONS FOR STARTING THIS APP:

-1) download the archive "google_api_app"
+1) download the archive "google_api_app", unzip archive
+2) navigate to your shell
-2) install packages from requirements.txt using the following commands:
+3) install packages from requirements.txt using the following commands:

   ---> cd into the directory where the file "requirements.txt" is located after you unzip the archive "google_api_app":\

-EXAMPLE:\
   cd YOUR_FOLDER/google_api_app/flask_server/app_web
   ---> activate the virtualenv with command: \
   source env/bin/activate \
   ---> install required packages: \
   pip3 install -r requirements.txt

-3) once the dependencies are installed, cd into the app folder, activate the VENV and run FLASK app:
+4) once the dependencies are installed, cd into the app folder, activate the VENV and run FLASK app:

 cd Your_Folder/google_api_app/flask_server/app_web\
 export FLASK_APP=app.py\